 You should also take advantage of tax-advantaged accounts.
 With traditional 401(k) plans and IRAs, your contributions are generally tax-deductible and withdrawals are taxed in retirement at your ordinary income tax rate.
 Roth IRA contributions, on the other hand, aren’t deductible.
-But you can make Roth IRA withdrawals tax-free beginning at age 59 1/2.
-Contributions to a Health Savings Account are tax-deductible and withdrawals are tax-free when they’re used for qualified health care expenses.
+But you can make Roth IRA withdrawals tax-free beginning at age 59.5.
+Contributions to a health savings account (HSA) are tax-deductible and withdrawals are tax-free when they pay for certain health care expenses.

 Early withdrawals from a Roth IRA are an exception.
 You can withdraw your original contributions tax- and penalty-free at any time if your account has been open at least five years.
 But if you’ve been saving in a traditional IRA rather than a Roth, you’ll need another way to cover expenses.